 The role of the office changes

-Meeting rooms, for example, will be more focused on interacting with people outside the office location; the situation that all participants of a meeting will be physically present becomes the exception.
-Therefore, further integration between the physical and virtual workplace is necessary.
+We will seek to utilize the available space better.
+Meeting rooms, for example, will be focused on interacting with people outside the office location; the idea that all participants in a meeting are present physically becomes the exception to the rule.

 Components of work: virtual, physical and psychological

 Work is not a place; it is an activity.
 An activity that can take place physically and virtually.
 More than ever, our work location will be determined by a psychological component: the employee’s needs.